 How MLS works?

 The first email received will have all of the homes currently for sale.
 It will be followed by daily updates of new properties and changes of status (such as Under Contract, or Pending).
-This private portal with numerous search criteria specific to consumer’s needs, along with other internet tools recommended by an agent makes it an invaluable resource to home buyers and sellers.
+This private portal with numerous search criteria specific to consumer’s needs.
+It also provides other internet tools recommended by an agent makes it an invaluable resource to home buyers and sellers.

 Consumers receive a customized list of properties that match the consumer’s criteria and specific needs.
 They can also receive immediate updates for new listings listed on the market that meet their criteria.

 Finding the best real estate agent

-While the best sites and tools are already available online, consumers still need the best and top real estate agents to fully represent them in a real estate transaction.
+While the best sites and tools are already available online, consumers still need the best representation.
 Highly-skilled negotiators are almost always great agents.
 Through the internet, looking for the right agent to work with is just one click away.

 The National Buyers Agent Association can connect you with local top-rate fiduciary buyers agents.
 They can help you find the right home suitable for your pet’s needs.
 Simply communicate your needs by filling out the online form where you can get immediate results.
 Also, make sure you get at least two recommendations.
 The staff at the National Buyer Agents association make it a point to contact you back as soon as possible.
 For faster access to top buyer agents, fill out the form or call 800-383-7188, Mondays through Sundays.
 A staff member or Kathleen Chiras herself will take your call and answer your questions.
 The service is constantly adding new home-buying videos, so check out our YouTube channel today!
 See you there!